MidnightMagenta/ES-2T-Cam-Generator/README.md

 # ES 2-stroke Camshaft Generator

+## Note

+Windows Defender has a tendency to flag unsigned binaries as "trojan" or "serious threats"

+Because this project is open source, not commercial, and I make $0 from it, I cannot justify purchasing or maintaining a code signing certificate.

+To avoid giving users a false sense of insecurity and damaging my reputation, as well as the reputation of the project, I will not be publishing prebuilt binaries

+If you want to use this software, please see the [How to build](#how-to-build) section for instructions on building from source.

+## Description

 A small CLI tool for generating camshafts used to replicate the physical characteristics of 2 stroke engines, in AngeTheGreat's Engine Simulator.

 ## How to use